DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 *Figure 3.
 Approximate PCI compliance costs per SAQ type.
 Factors include audits ($30,000-$100,000), time spent meeting each requirement, etc.*

 For many eCommerce stores, selecting a payment method that places them in type C or D can be cost prohibitive.
-However, achieving SAQ A is not always possible given the available payment gateway options that can satisfy a business's feature requirements, which drives the expansion or reduction of the CDE and ultimately determines the validation type.
+However, achieving SAQ A or A-EP is not always possible given the available payment gateway options that can satisfy a business's feature requirements, which drives the expansion or reduction of the CDE and ultimately determines the validation type.

 ### Drupal Specific Examples